magdev/jq-lsr/README.md

     // Source-URL poiting to a blacklist, will be stored locally
     domainlist: 'https://cdn.rawgit.com/magdev/leistungsschutzgelderpresser/master/domains.json',

-    // Update interval, can be hourly, daily, weekly, monthly
+    // Update interval, can be off, hourly, daily, weekly, monthly
     updateInterval: 'weekly',

     // Force an update